hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 ## Consumer information

 Before I explain the algorithm I want to show you the API.
-It is relatively simple and intuitive, and exposes only one function, aptly called `match`.
+It exposes only one function, aptly called `match`, that is relatively simple and intuitive to use.
 Let's first look at the examples from the paper, and then construct our own, to make sure we understood the interface.